fasrc/User_Codes/Applications/LANDIS/README.md

 # Run the program
 srun -c 1 singularity exec ${LANDIS_ROOT}/Container/Singularity.simg dotnet $LANDIS_CONSOLE scenario_s1e1.txt
 ```
+**NOTE:** The environment variables LANDIS_ROOT and LANDIS_CONSOLE need to be set depending on the actual location of the compiled code.

-If you this script is named <code>run.sbatch</code>, the job is submitted to the queue with
+If the above script is named <code>run.sbatch</code>, the job is submitted to the queue with:

 ```bash
 $ sbatch run.sbatch